Further news stories

 Why is there a delay in diagnosing girls with Autism?

-Recent work by Associate Professor Alex Head with Associate Professors Mark Stokes and Jane McGillivray has found that young women with autism are frequently not diagnosed until relatively later in life.
+Recent work by Alex Head with Associate Professor Mark Stokes and Professor Jane McGillivray has found that young women with autism are frequently not diagnosed until relatively later in life.
 It is possible that this is because young girls are better than young boys at presenting a social 'veneer' of normalcy while hiding an underlying problem.
 Further work is being done to find out how to detect such 'camouflage' autism in young girls.

 National Blueprint for Disability Services

 The Western Australia Minister for Mental Health & Disability Services, the Hon Helen Morton MP, has recently launched a report by Associate Professor Keith McVilly documenting the impact, effectiveness, & future application of Positive Behaviour Teams (PBTs) in the provision of disability support services in Western Australia.
 The report is the result of a 2 1/2 year research project, and will provide a national blueprint for services to families supporting a child or young adult with disability and challenging behaviour.

 Pharmacology and Autism Spectrum Disorder: Behaviours of concern and psychiatric co-morbidity

 People with Autism Spectrum Disorder are at increased risk of developing behaviours of concern and co-morbid psychiatric illnesses.
 Although controversial, pharmacological interventions in this population are common.
 Belinda Minett and Associate Prof Jane McGillivray have examined the extent and type of drugs prescribed to people with ASD; the reasons for use and perceived outcomes from the perspective of individuals with ASD and caregivers via an online anonymous survey.
 Finding to date show extensive use management of emotional and behavioural difficulties, with a variety of outcomes.